Category: Leadership and Self-Organization

 When I Googled “sociocracy” in 2002, there were 12 pages listed by Google.
 Most were repeats of links to Kees Boeke’s essay and to the Sociocratisch Centrum site.

 There definitely are.
 They don’t perceive the Big Brother implications of this because of consent and double-linking.
 If an organization, through its double-links can object to the decisions of the world-wide organization, there is no possibility of establishing a dictatorship or placing limitations on that organization.
 The implications of this kind of… Read More . . .
 “Central Authority?”
 To be a sociocracy, in the same sense that a democracy is a democracy, the principles and methods would have to be adapted to local and national governance.
 A sociocratic structure would be a radical departure from the way democratic governments are structured today.
 It might emerge more easily in a country that is just emerging from an autocracy because it could emanate from a single point rather than having to unify several conflicting governance… Read More . . .
-“Central Authority?”
+“Inherent Conflicts in Democracy”